What is the test for driving under the influence of alcohol?

 What is the consequences of a young woman driving under the influence of alcohol driving after a night out?
 (Yukon, Canada)

-What is the test for constructive dismissal in Canada?
+What is the “but for” test in motor vehicle accident law?
 (Yukon, Canada)

 X